mtrentz/Go-Python-Docker-App/README.md

 A mock application that puts together some code written in Python and Golang using docker.

-In Go there is a simple application that sends a random message as a POST request to a bare bones python server.
+In Go there is a simple application that sends a random message as a POST request to a simpe FastAPI server.

 The server then reads the JSON request and writes the message to a file.